volta-tools/php-server/README.md

 When working with PHP, I often utilize the built-in web server for development purposes.
 Sometimes, I need to run multiple instances to test backend and frontend separately.
 If you're familiar with this process, you'll recognize the common tasks involved:

 * Navigating to the project's document root, typically named public or src.
-* Executing the command php -S localhost.
+* Executing the command `php -S localhost`.
 * Selecting a port number, often reusing familiar numbers like 8080 or 9090.
-* Specifying the index.php file as the front controller.
+* Specifying the `index.php` file as the front controller.
 * Occasionally, I require different PHP ini files to be loaded via command line for specific test cases.
 * Forgetting to terminate previous instances and encountering errors when attempting to reuse ports, necessitating manual lookup and termination of Process IDs.
 * Setting specific environment variables tailored to project modes before server startup.